Is AJ Back on the market?

 If I ever get well, I will expect more.
 A lot more.
 No guarantees on when or if I’ll ever be healthy.
 Or horny.

-That, my friends, is why I respectfully request men don’t send me their love resumes or handsome mug shots (you’d be surprised how often this happens—I’m surprised!)
+That, my friends, is why I respectfully request men don’t send me their love resumes or handsome (if dated) mug shots (you’d be surprised how often this happens—I’m surprised!)

 And while I’ve had many requests for “get to know you” or “write back-and-forth” or “go for a socially-distanced walk” etc., I do not have the energy for penpals or “new connections.”